Table of Contents

 Types of Contact Centers

 Because of their affordability and effectiveness, third-party contact centers have become the go-to hub for companies aiming to deliver excellent customer service while saving on costs.
-These businesses choose among the different types of contact centers below.
+These businesses chose among the different types of contact centers below.

 - Hardware.
 This requires sufficient office space to house and operate physical, on-premises servers.
 Hardware contact centers also need regular system updates, maintenance activities, and practical disaster recovery procedures.

 - Virtual.
 Allow agents to work remotely and flexibly.
 They use cloud-based CCaaS to connect with customers and coworkers in real time.
 Below is a comprehensive explanation of CCaaS.

 - Hosted.
 This offers increased scalability and cost reduction.
 Hosted contact center processes run on another service provider’s back-office systems.

 - Inbound.
 Agents receive inquiries from customers experiencing product defects, technical issues, or service confusion via phone calls, live chat, and email.